sebastian-nagel/pywb-wiki/PyWb-Record-Lookup-and-Revisits.md

 This can save a lot of space when crawling, but adds a bit of complexity for replay.
 When replaying such as records, it is necessary to load both the revisit record and the original payload record.

-pywb currently relies on [wayback-cdx-server][1] semantics for resolving revisit records.

 ### Joining CDX Lines Optimization